tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

   <img src="{{ site.url }}/img/pitl02/vertices-coin-circle.png" />
 </figure>

 With the circle in place, you can go about removing a square from the middle.
-This is a fairly simple exercise, but there is one crucial thing to be aware of: one must use *reverse winding* for the subtracted shape.
-Read through the circle code again and notice how all of the the vertices are plotted in a clockwise manner.
-This means that the *square*'s vertices must be plotted counter-clockwise, i.e. opposite to the winding of the shape from which it will subtract.
+This is a relatively straightforward exercise, but there is one crucial thing to be aware of: one must use *reverse winding* for the subtracted shape.
+Read through the circle code again and notice how all of the vertices are plotted in a clockwise manner; this means that the *square*'s vertices must be plotted counter-clockwise, i.e. opposite to the winding of the shape from which it will subtract.

 Place the square's vertices within a `beginContour()` and `endContour()` function.
 Of course, you cannot observe the effect unless you add a fill: